 The Hello There program ran initially for 30 minutes but was reduced to 15 minutes during the last few years until it was suspended.
 It included occasional phone interviews on technology, the early use of the Internet, international broadcasting, DXing and pirate radio.

 Besides being broadcast on Shortwave from Milan, Italy, some the excerpts presented here were also part of the first RealAudio tests at Internet Radio NEXUS dating back to 1995.
-They have been converted to MP3 format are kept online for historical reasons only, and may have no actuality value.
-Due to recent cuts in our budget, we are unable to bring you these items on a regular basis as much as we would like to do.
+They have been converted to the MP3 format are kept online for historical reasons only, and may have no actuality value.
+Due to recent cuts in our budget, we are unable to bring you these items regularly as much as we would like to do.
 Please consider becoming a NEXUS-IBA sponsor.

 The Swiss PTT operated the HF transmitting station at Schwarzenburg until the end of 1997 when Swisscom took over as a private company.
 The station itself was used for telephony transmissions around the world, for aeronautical and maritime services, and also by SRI, Swiss Radio International, that for a few more years continued transmitting on shortwave from other locations in Europe and around the world.